Friday, June 13, 2025

 Importance of Monitoring Progress

-Doctors track important health metrics like blood pressure, cholesterol, and blood sugar.
+Doctors track essential health metrics like blood pressure, cholesterol, and blood sugar.
 Ask:

 • When will my first follow-up appointment be after starting my plan?